brentyi/jax_dataclasses/README.md

 #### Mutations

 All dataclasses are automatically marked as frozen and thus immutable.
-We do, however, provide an interface that will (a) make a copy of a PyTree and (b) return a context in which any of that copy's contained dataclasses are temporarily mutable:
+We do, however, provide an interface that will (a) make a copy of a pytree and (b) return a context in which any of that copy's contained dataclasses are temporarily mutable: